neogeny/TatSu/README.rst

     def WARNING():
         """
-        |TatSu|>=5.0.0 requires Python>=3.8
+        |TatSu|==5.6.0 requires Python>=3.8
+        |TatSu|>=5.7.0 will require Python>=3.9

-        Python 3.8 introduced new language features that allow writing better programs more clearly, and all code compatible with Python 3.7 should run fine on 3.8 with minor, or no changes.
+        Python 3.8 and 3.9 introduced new language features that allow writing better programs more clearly.
+All code written for Python 3.7 should run fine on Python 3.9 with minor, or no changes.

         Python has adopted an anual release schedule (PEP-602).

+        Python 3.10 will be released in Oct 2021 Python 3.9  was released on Oct 20220
-        Python 3.9 is due to be released on June 2020 Python 3.7 will have bugfix releases only until mid 2020 Python 3.6 had its last bugfix release on December 2019 Python 3.5 entered "security fixes only" mode since August 2018 Python 2.7 reached its end of life on January 2020
+        Python 3.8  bugfix releases final in March 2021 Python 3.7  bugfix releases final in mid 2020 Python 3.6  had its last bugfix release on December 2019 Python 2.7  reached its end of life on January 2020

         There are compelling reasons to upgrade 3.x projects to Python 3.8
         """